Pranomvignesh/constrained-editor-plugin/readme.md

 # Constrained Editor Plugin <!-- omit in toc -->

 A Plugin which adds restrictions to the model of monaco-editor, so that only some parts of the code are editable and rest will become read-only.
-Please click here for [Demo](https://constrained-editor-plugin.vercel.app/)
+Please click here for [Demo](https://constrained-editor-plugin.vercel.app/playground) and click here for [Documentation](https://constrained-editor-plugin.vercel.app/)

 ## How to install using NPM